Basic Boat Info

 Below the Waterline

-The Axopar 37 Sun-Top hull’s unusual look reflects its main mission: chewing through rough seas while providing a sooth ride.
+The Axopar 37 Sun-Top hull’s unusual look reflects its main mission: chewing through rough seas while providing a smooth ride.
 But it’s also designed to be highly efficient, with twin steps that reduce friction with the water’s surface and boost performance.
 With a pair of 350 HP outboards—one less engine than you’ll see on many outboard-powered boats of this length – the 37 Sun-Top can break 50 MPH.
 And, while that 60-degree entry and narrow bow would make one wonder about the boat’s stability, tapering the bottom to 20-degrees of deadrise at the transom keeps it from too much rocking and rolling.

 The look of a hull does not, of course, tell its entire story.
 And while we couldn’t run the Axopar during the show (it was under a tent, on dry land) by all accounts the design also provides excellent handling.
 The term most often applied is “RIB-like,” which shouldn’t be a surprise especially considering the boat’s relatively truncated profile.
 All of the weight is kept as low to the water as possible in this boat, and the resulting center of gravity improves both handling and stability.